NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 Basic implementation automatically transfers all the module Parameters into the view object.

-A View object resembles a PHP array, where you can store data using keys and values; indeed a View implements ArrayAccess_ and IteratorAggregate_ interfaces.
+.. tip:: A View object resembles a PHP array, where you can store
+         data using keys and values; indeed a View implements ArrayAccess_ and IteratorAggregate_ interfaces.

 The ``mode`` parameter tells if we are performing a full view refresh or a partial update.
 The first case corresponds to the generation of